CHAPTER THIRTY—CONDITIONS

 “Do you have visuals?
 Can you help us find them?”

 “Yes, but…” Sesame said.
-The masculine monotone sounded distant, hesitating.
+The monotone pulled back in volume, hesitating.

 Richard’s heart sank.
 “But what?”